-Or, depending on your credit score, you may be able to save even more money by applying for a brand-new balance transfer credit card with a 0% APR.
+Or, depending on your credit score, you may be able to save even more money by applying for a brand-new balance transfer credit card with an intro 0% APR.
 That way, you could potentially avoid paying interest altogether.

 For example, “if you end up having to drop $1,000 or more on a big repair and you know that you won’t be able to pay for that fairly quickly, it can be worth your while to look at a balance transfer card,” said Matt Schulz, chief industry analyst with CompareCards.
 “That can be a good way to reduce your costs.”

-If you charged the repair to an existing credit card and then quickly transferred the balance to a card offering a 0% interest balance transfer rate, you could potentially get as long as 12 to 18 months or more to pay off the repair before the card’s standard APR kicks in.
+If you charged the repair to an existing credit card and then quickly transferred the balance to a card offering an intro 0% interest balance transfer APR, you could potentially get as long as 12 to 18 months or more to pay off the repair before the card’s standard APR kicks in.